top of page

 Day 5 – Summit the Kranz

-Day 6 – Riding the Horses Home
+Day 6 – Riding Horses Home

 After a relaxed morning ride, we set out with the horses on their journey home.

-Most of the herd will be moving freely around us as we make our way back through the reserve and across farmland.
+We make our way back through the reserve and across farmland.

 Day 7 – Goodbye for Now